Jiaxing South railway station

-Jiaxing South railway station (嘉兴南站 (嘉興南站, Jiāxīng nán zhàn)) is a railway station on the Shanghai–Hangzhou high-speed railway located in Nanhu District, Jiaxing, Zhejiang, People's Republic of China.
+Jiaxingnan (Jiaxing South) railway station (嘉兴南站 (嘉興南站, Jiāxīng nán zhàn)) is a railway station on the Shanghai–Hangzhou high-speed railway located in Nanhu District, Jiaxing, Zhejiang, People's Republic of China.
 It is only used for high-speed EMU G and D trains and has four platforms and eight rail lines.
 Normal-speed trains arrive at and depart from Jiaxing railway station.

 It was officially opened on October 26, 2010.

 At peak times, the station handles 2300 people per hour.

 Connections

 The station is the southern terminus of the Jiaxing Tram.
 It is also connected to the city by public buses.